February 22, 1998

 Unanswered Questions

-Two days after Kapfer was reported missing, a La Crosse resident told police that he had witnessed a young man, in his late teens or early 20s, standing on the east side of the Cass Street Bridge and staring into the water, ``oblivious to the rest of the world around him.''
-This occurred about 1 p.m., before Kapfer was cited by police, and the witness couldn't identify the man on the bridge as Kapfer.
+Two days after Kapfer was reported missing, a La Crosse resident told police that he had witnessed a young man, in his late teens or early 20s, standing on the east side of the Cass Street Bridge and staring into the water, "oblivious to the rest of the world around him."
+This occurred before Kapfer was cited by police, and the witness couldn't identify the man on the bridge as Kapfer.

 Kapfer's father believes the drownings have too many common characteristics to be solely coincidental.
 "I can't believe that [all these] kids just fell or jumped into the river," he said in a telephone interview (Source: The Milwaukee Journal-Sentinel, 8/29/99).